cpz/cpz.github.io/_posts/2020/2020-01-17-Lost-Ark-Unexpected-Data-Mining.md

 PLAYER_CLASS_ALCHEMIST         = 604,
 ~~~

-Also, I'm reversing CIS Region version game (Its approx. 1 year behind of Korea Region version), so it doesn't have new warrior sub-class Holy-Knight or new class assassins but engine contains data for them because they are sure going to be added in future.
+Also, I’m reversing the CIS region's version of the game (Its approx. 1 year behind the Korean region's game version), so it doesn’t have new warrior sub-class Holy-Knight or new class called Assassin but the engine contains data for them because they are surely going to be added in the future.

 So, what else we can see?

-Hunter going to get new sub-class named as Scouter.
+The Hunter class is going to get a new sub-class named 'Scouter'.

 ~~~
 PLAYER_CLASS_HUNTER            = 501,
 PLAYER_CLASS_HAWK_EYE          = 502,